-We recognized a net tax benefit of \$56.2 million, 88.1%, in 2022 from federal and state capital loss deductions associated with an international affiliate's tax status change.
-We also recognized a tax benefit of \$3.5 million, 5.5%, associated with earnings in foreign jurisdictions with statutory rates below the U.S. federal income tax rate.
-Further, the state and local tax benefit was \$2.6 million, 4.0%, driven by a U.S. tax loss.
+We recognized a net tax benefit of 88.1% in 2022 from federal and state capital loss deductions associated with an international affiliate's tax status change.
+We also recognized a tax benefit of 5.5% associated with earnings in foreign jurisdictions with statutory rates below the U.S. federal income tax rate.
+Further, the state and local tax benefit was 4.0%, driven by a U.S. tax loss.

-Offsetting these benefits in 2022 were international permanent items of \$9.6 million, 15.0%, which primarily included an unfavorable tax effect of withholding taxes and nondeductible interest expense.
-In addition, we increased our valuation allowance by \$9.9 million, 15.4%, for deferred tax assets that are unlikely to create income tax benefits before their expiration.
-Further, uncertain tax positions increased \$8.1 million, 12.9%, primarily associated with European restructuring charges which are not expected to realize a tax benefit.
+Offsetting these benefits in 2022 were the tax impact of international permanent items of 12.1%, which primarily included an unfavorable tax effect of withholding taxes.
+We also increased our valuation allowance, which impacted the rate 15.4%, for deferred tax assets that are unlikely to create income tax benefits before their expiration.
+Further, uncertain tax positions increased, which impacted the rate 12.9%, primarily associated with European restructuring charges which are not expected to realize and a tax effect of non-deductible foreign interest of 2.9%.